nicholasericksen/vcp-soil-study/README.md

 This represents a reduction in dimensionality of 12 dimensions of the data from the original 17 features down to just 5 features.

 Factor loadings describe the weighting on each linear combination of elements that is created from performing PCA.
-Each component represents a linear combination of orthogonal features from the original dataset.
+Each principal component represents a linear combination of orthogonal features from the original dataset.
-These factor weightings are shown in Figure X.
+The factor weightings of these linear combinations of elements are shown in Figure X.

 ![PCA Component Weighting](results/pca-heatmap-components.png)

 As the Na-Mg correlation showed a highly negative linear relationship in the previous correlation heatmaps for each region, it provides little information for distinguishing between each region.
 The overall total concentration for each region also varys only slightly.
-It is therefore expected that this combination of does not provide much insight into the overall dataset.
+It is therefore expected that this combination of does not provide much insight into the overall dataset and will not have a significant factor weighting in a majority of the principal components.
 This is verified in Figure X. as both Na and Mg are the most highly weighted elements in the 16th principal component which explains only 0.08% of the variance.
-These elements are the most significantly weighted in the 16th principal component.

 Observing the highest weights (>0.35) on the first 5 factor loadings shows each component is made up of unique elements.
+These elements all have relationships to one another at an atomic level as described on the periodic table of elements.
+Using the table as a guide can provide insight into the weightings of each component.
 Looking at the first five components shows that the first principal component is mainly made up of S (0.37) and Cu (0.37). (non-metal and transition metal)
-The second component is made up of Al (-0.36) and Ni (-0.38). (post transition metal and transition metal) This vector potentially represents the null vector with some noise.
+The second component is made up of Al (-0.36) and Ni (-0.38). (post transition metal and transition metal) As the weightings of each element are low in the second component, this vector potentially represents the null vector with some noise.
 The third component is made up of mostly Cr (-0.38), Mn (0.47), and Co (0.42). (transition elements 24,25,27) The fourth component is made up of mostly Mn (0.45), Ca (0.40), and Zn (0.36). (transition metal, Akaline earth metal, transition metal)
 The fifth component is made up of mostly Al (0.42), Ti (0.38), Fe (-0.49), and Co (-0.42) (post transition metal, transition metal, transition metal, transition metal)

 Interpreting the weights assigned to each principal component requires domain expertise and is sometimes not possible.
+TODO: Try and explain these weightings in more detail.
+The following is speculation using the periodic table of elements to draw basic conclusions.

 All components do have a transition metal as one of the most heavily weighted components along with a unique element class.
-Weights can be both positive and negative to show positive and negative underlying correlation.
+Weights can be positive or negative to show both positive and negative underlying correlations.
-The first component can be considered the non-metal weighting, the second the negative post-transition metal weighting, the third comprising middle transition elements, the fourth a combination of akaline earth metal and transition metal, and the fifth the positive post transition metals.
+The first component can be considered the non-metal weighting, the second the negative post-transition metal weighting, the third comprising middle transition elements, The fourth a combination of akaline earth metal and transition metal, and the fifth the positive post transition metals.

-This represents a simplified interpretation of PCA components.

 ### K-Means Clustering

-K-Means is an exact solution to linear problem when looked at in relation to PCA....etc

-K Means clustering...
+K Means clustering is an unsupervised machine learning technique used to group similar data points.
+Each data point is groupped into a cluster by there means.
-In this scenario the clustering of the data is performed to analysis if relationships exist between the various ecosystems of Van Cortlandt Park and the underlying soil composition.
+In this scenario the clustering of the data is performed to analyze if relationships exist between the various ecosystems of Van Cortlandt Park and the underlying soil composition.
-As a result, the generalness of the model and clustering is not generalized to other locations, but rather is provided as a relative comparision of each of the four regions.
+As a result, the models and clusterings are not generalized to other locations, but rather are used to provid a relative comparision of each of the four regions.

 The inertia of centroids between clusters is a measure of the root square mean, which ideally is minimized between each independant cluster.
 Although we assume there are four regions under consideration for the majority of this study it is shown in the Figure X below that the ideal number of clusters is around seven when using